Islamic State – Caucasus Province: Background

-History
+History in Russia

-On 23 June 2015, ISIL's spokesman Abu Mohammad al-Adnani accepted these pledges and announced the creation of a new Wilayah, or Province, covering the North Caucasus region.
+On 23 June 2015, IS's spokesman Abu Mohammad al-Adnani accepted these pledges and announced the creation of a new Wilayah, or Province, covering the North Caucasus region.
 Adnani named Asildarov as the IS leader of this area and called on other militants in the region to follow him.

 The group claimed responsibility for its first attack, on a Russian military base in southern Dagestan, on 2 September 2015.
 In a video also released in September, Asildarov called on IS supporters in the Caucasus to join the fight there, rather than travel to Iraq and Syria.

 On 4 December 2016, Russian security services reported that they had killed Asildarov and four of his associates in a raid on a house in Makhachkala.

 On 18 February 2018, a 22-year-old man opened fire on a church in Kizlyar, killing 5 and injuring 5.
 The attacker was later killed by security forces and a video later emerged of the attacker pledging allegiance to the Islamic State, while the Islamic State also claimed responsibility.

-On 20 August 2018, multiple terrorists of young age attacked a police station in Grozny with knives and injured at least 7 police officers.
-All terrorists were killed; the Islamic State claimed responsibility.
+On 20 August 2018, multiple young militants attacked a police station in Grozny with knives and injured at least 7 police officers.
+All attackers were killed; the Islamic State claimed responsibility.

 In early January 2019, the group claimed responsibility for the 2018 Magnitogorsk building collapse, and an attack the following day.
 The group said that the building collapse was caused by bombings.
 The claim was, however, dismissed by some Russian investigators, who said that the cause of the building collapse was most likely a gas leak.

 On 25 January 2019, a group of policemen were attacked by a gunman, in the settlement of Sernovodskoye (Kursky district), causing the injuries of two policemen.
 The policemen fired back, killing the attacker, whose body was later found next to a Kalashnikov in a forest.
 The Islamic State group later claimed responsibility for the attack.